JingyiChris/exSEEK/README.md

 exseek.py mapping -d example
 ```
 > **Note:**
+> * Make sure that the parameter `small_rna` is `True` in `example_data/config/example.yaml`.
 > * The output folder `example_data/output/example/gbam` contains genome bam files.
 > * The output folder `example_data/output/example/tbam` contains transcriptome bam files for all types of RNA.
+> * You can check the read length distribution for each type of RNA in folder `example_data/output/example/stats/mapped_read_length/`.
-> * You can check he summary of read counts mapped to all RNA types for all smaples with the file `example_data/output/example/summary/read_counts.txt`.
+> * You can also check the summary of read counts mapped to all RNA types for all smaples with the file `example_data/output/example/summary/read_counts.txt`.

 #### 2.7 Generate BigWig files